 Distance: In the case of over subscription in any one category "straight line" distance will be used to measure the distance between the pupil's home (including community entrance to flats) and the nearest pupil entrance to the school.
 If the pupil's home is a flat the distance will be measured to the main external entrance of the building.
-If the same distance is shared by more than one pupil and only one place is available, the place will be awarded on the basis of a computerised random allocation process (supervised by someone independent of Southend Council/Governing body)
+If the same distance is shared by more than one pupil and only one place is available, the place will be awarded based on a computerised random allocation process (supervised by someone independent of the Council/Governing body).